JacksonTai/JacksonTai/README.md

 I'm currently a software engineering student at Asia Pacific University (APU).

-Currently immersing myself in the world of Java and Spring Boot to build robust and scalable applications.
+Currently immersing myself in building robust and scalable applications using Java technologies.

 Feel free to check out my repositories to see my work in action!